 Water underfloor heating system can be installed beneath most flooring, be it stone, tile, or wood.
 It is both expensive and complicated to install water underfloor heating.
 The installation cost of an already expensive water underfloor heating system can further increase depending on the location of the room(floor) and distance from the heating system.

 However, it comes with many benefits.
 Underfloor heating can easily replace radiators inside homes or be used underneath the flooring to keep it warm in winter.

 Water underfloor heating system is made up of pipes connected to a boiler that circulates warm water below the floor that causes the room to heat up.
-The underfloor water pipes can also be connected to solar water heating system or heat pump.
-The water based model is more energy efficient than radiators and also cheaper to run.
+The underfloor water pipes can also be connected to the solar water heating system or heat pump.
+The water-based model is more energy-efficient than radiators and also cheaper to run.
 The underfloor system evenly distributes heat than a single radiator; using water at a lower temperature.